Get low interest loans from pawnshops.

 Many low to moderate income families are turning to pawn shops for short term loans.
 The locations, most of which are state regulated, will either allow the person to sell the item on an outright basis to raise the money or the customer can apply for a collateral based loan based on their possessions.
 Both of the options available from pawnbrokers provide households the ability to raise emergency cash in a short amount of time.

 As with many non-traditional lenders, the interest rate that is involved from a pawnbroker is fairly high.
 The rates are generally much higher than on a credit card, but lower than a typical payday lender.
-So pawn shops do offer struggling families another way to raise money in a short period of time for paying certain bills, but this source of financing will also have pros and cons involved.
+So pawn shops listed below do offer struggling families another way to raise money in a short period of time for paying certain bills, but this source of financing will also have pros and cons involved.

 As noted, it is always strongly recommended that families seek all other forms of financing before contacting a pawn shop.
 While they can be one more way to raise some much needed cash, the costs involved to do this can be fairly high and come with risks.
 It addition, the borrower needs to give up the rights to some of their valuable possessions, whether it is a piece of jewelry, gold coin, or something else.
 After all, these pawnbrokers are for profit-businesses and they to want to make money while mitigating their risk.